jherr/wakuwork-no-waterfall/README.md

 That `ProductCarousel` mocks going to a service to make an async request with recommendations.
 It then renders those recommendations with product cards that include `AddToCart` buttons.

 Those `AddToCart` nested buttons are client components that update the global store to add the product to the cart when the customer clicks on them.

+Adding to cart forces a re-render of `DressSelector`, which includes the server-rendered `ProductCarousel` and everything works just fine.
+The spice continues to flow and the CHOAM company profits have been secured.